dcmoura/matplotcli/README.md

 ![](https://github.com/dcmoura/matplotcli/raw/main/img/hist_sample.png)

-The format of the input data format is [JSON lines](https://jsonlines.org), where each line is a valid JSON object.
+MatplotCLI accepts both [JSON lines](https://jsonlines.org) and arrays of JSON objects as input.
 Look at the recipes section to learn how to handle other formats like CSV.

 MatplotCLI executes python code (passed as argument) where some handy imports are already done (e.g. `from matplotlib.pyplot import *`) and where the input JSON data is already parsed and available in variables, making plotting easy.
 Please refer to `matplotlib.pyplot`'s [reference](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.html#module-matplotlib.pyplot) and [tutorial](https://matplotlib.org/stable/tutorials/introductory/pyplot.html) for comprehensive documentation about the plotting commands.